Request Information Pack

 |Supplementary Sensor Stations||Not available||Optional on wireless VP2 models|

-So the Vue is clearly the more affordable station but is correspondingly more limited in flexibility and in expansion options.
+So the Vue is clearly the more affordable station but is correspondingly much more limited in flexibility and in sensor and expansion options.
 The Vue is therefore ideal for users seeking a straightforward and real value-for-money solution to weather monitoring in situations where it is acceptable for a standard set of outside sensors to be located in a single assembly.
-But for anyone seeking to add extra sensors - or at least to have the option of doing so in the future - and greater general flexibility, the Vantage Pro 2 will be the better choice.
+But for anyone seeking to add extra sensors – or at least to have the option of doing so in the future – and greater general flexibility and accuracy, the Vantage Pro 2 will be the better choice.

 Should I choose a cabled or wireless Vantage Pro 2 station?